vikboyechko/googlecalendar/README.md

 - Verify that you have current or all-day events happening now

 If you're experiencing issues:
-- Make sure your ICS URL is correct and accessible
+- Make sure your ICS URL is correct and accessible (paste it into your browser and see if it downloads an .ics file)
 - The app displays a clear error message when there are connectivity issues
 - The app will indicate when no events are found in the calendar